 Thank you for your interest in the Department of Dramatic Arts at the University of Connecticut.
-Admissions to the School of Fine Arts as a BFA Design & Tech Major is a two-step process involving both a Portfolio Review as well as the submission of University application through the Common Application.
+Admissions to the School of Fine Arts as a BFA Design & Tech Major is a two-step process involving both a Portfolio Review and Interview as well as the submission of the University application through the Common Application.
 The Common Application can be obtained from the University of Connecticut Undergraduate Admissions Office.

 WE STRONGLY URGE YOU TO APPLY TO THE UNIVERSITY BEFORE YOUR PORTFOLIO REVIEW DATE.

 Application Deadlines are as follows:

 Priority Freshman Application: December 1, 2020 – Deadline for Merit Scholarship & Honors Consideration. * You do not need to submit your talent portion by 12/1, only your common application

 Freshman Application: January 15, 2022 – University Application/Common Application

-It is best to submit your University application before coming to for a portfolio review, but it is not a requirement.
+It is best to submit your University application before submitting your portfolio and scheduling your interview, but it is not a requirement.
 Admission decisions to the University will not be made until Undergraduate Admissions receives results of your portfolio review.

 Portfolio Review – submitted online via SlideRoom

-Those applying for the BFA program in Design & Technical Theatre must schedule a portfolio review and be interviewed by a member of the Design Faculty in person and submit a digital portfolio using the Slideroom Application for review by the Design Faculty.
+Those applying for the BFA program in Design & Technical Theatre must be interviewed by a member of the Design Faculty and submit a digital portfolio using the Slideroom Application for review by the Design Faculty.

 For questions concerning your undergraduate application, please contact: